full-spectrum-camera

 As a more affordable alternative to a new Nikon D850, we also propose the used Nikon D800.
 This camera has been extensively tested within our technical photography workflow and has proven to be a reliable and fully compatible solution for art examination.

-In practical terms, we can acquire the same set of Technical Photography images with the D800 as we do with the D850, expecting equivalent analytical results.
-The spectral response, image quality, and overall consistency meet the requirements of conservation science, material identification, and condition assessment.
+In practical terms, the same set of Technical Photography images can be acquired with the D800 as with the D850, with equivalent analytical results.
+Its spectral response, image quality, and overall consistency fully meet the requirements of conservation science, material identification, and condition assessment.

 For institutions or professionals seeking a cost-effective entry into full-spectrum technical photography without compromising scientific reliability, the used D800 represents a very solid option.
 It allows users to maintain methodological consistency within our system while reducing initial investment costs.